xyang70/cs460_DDoSAttack_Project/README.md

 #### Software
 * Python 3.7/ Python 2.7 (scapy library has issues while running on different platforms)
-* Scapy(Do NOT use pip to install this library, use [this method instead](https://scapy.readthedocs.io/en/latest/installation.html#current-development-version))
+* Scapy(Do NOT use pip to install this library, use this [method](https://scapy.readthedocs.io/en/latest/installation.html#current-development-version) instead)

 ## TCP SYN Flood

 ## Slowloris
-slowloris is a DoS attack invented by Robert "RSnake" Hansen[1](https://en.wikipedia.org/wiki/Slowloris_(computer_security)).
+[Slowloris](https://en.wikipedia.org/wiki/Slowloris_(computer_security)) is a DoS attack invented by Robert "RSnake" Hansen.
 This attack technique allows a single computer to take down a server with very little bandwidth but can perform destructive impacts.
 A brief workflow is described as follow:

 1. Create around 1000 sockets connecting to the target.
 2. For each socket, send a HTTP GET(without the ending character) to the target.
 3. In a while loop, for each socket, send a http header"X-a ...".
 Check if there is any sockets timed out by the server, if so, recreate the sockets and establish the connectioin.
 At the end, sleep the process for 10 - 20 seconds.

+#### Performing Stress Testing

 #### Experiments and Result
 * **Sender**<br>